JordanRad/s3-proxy/README.md

 # Zuul Proxy Gateway
 ## Microservices Gateway
-Zuul proxy acts an entry point to my microservices web application where all the requests are filtered and send to one of the following microservices:
+Zuul proxy acts an entry point to my microservices web application where all the requests are filtered and send to one of the following microservices

+## Case
+Microservices E-commerce project consists of several microservices.
+Together they build an e-commerce distributed software system which includes:

+### Backend
+😃 User service

+📦 Order service

+🏬 Prodcut service

+🌐 Discovery server

+🔀 Gateway

+### Frontend
+🖥️ Customer application

+🖥️ Admin application
 ## API Endpoints
 #### Account service:
 ```